dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 A vCon is the container for data and information relating to a real-time, human conversation.
 It is analogous to a {{vCard}} which enables the definition, interchange and storage of an individual's various points of contact.
 The data contained in a vCon may be derived from any multimedia session, traditional phone call, video conference, SMS or MMS message exchange, webchat or email thread.
-The data in the container relating to the conversation may include Call Detail Records (CDR), call meta data, participant identity information (e.g. STIR PASSporT), the actual conversational data exchanged (e.g. audio, video, text), realtime or post conversational analysis and attachements of files exchanged during the conversation.
+The data in the container relating to the conversation may include Call Detail Records (CDR), call meta data, participant identity information (e.g. STIR PASSporT), the actual conversational data exchanged (e.g. audio, video, text), realtime or post conversational analysis and attachments of files exchanged during the conversation.
-A standardized conversation container enables many applications, estabilishes a common method of storage and interchange, and supports identity, privacy and security efforts (see {{vCon-white-paper}})
+A standardized conversation container enables many applications, establishes a common method of storage and interchange, and supports identity, privacy and security efforts (see {{vCon-white-paper}})

 --- middle

 # Introduction

 The generation of conversational data, contained in transcripts and multi-media files, is common in business, especially in customer facing organizations.
 However, the storage, analysis and sharing of the data they contain is not currently a standard.
 Standardizing a container for conversation data (vCon) has numerous advantages, and enables the management of the conversation's content.
 For instance, a standard allows for tools to determine the contents of the conversation, such that privacy guarantees and duties can be accurately performed.
 As a storage mechanism, vCons can help normalize data lakes and allow for interchange between organizations and networks.
-The use of vCons can ease service integration by using a common container and format for enterprize communications.
+The use of vCons can ease service integration by using a common container and format for enterprise communications.
 A vCon becomes the standardized input to communication analysis tools and machine learning and categorization.
 For a sales lead organization, a vCon can be the container of assets sold to sales teams.
 For conversations of record, the vCon can be a legal instrument.

 ## What's in a vCon?